Return to Ann Quilts Home

 (2) fabric history and quilt dating

-(3) supplies and tecniuqes used in safe storage, display, and cleaning - by guest lecturer Martha Spark
+(3) supplies and tecniques used in storage, display, and cleaning - guest lecturer Martha Spark

--- Videos of sewing techniques will be posted permanently on YouTube.
+-- How-to videos of sewing techniques will be posted permanently on YouTube.
+The links to these are available only to workshop students.

 -- A packet of samples of fabrics, pins, needles, etc. used in the sewing, plus a block from an old quilt for practice sewing.